wfjm/w11/doc/w11a_diff_70_mmu_stklim_prio.md

 check logic are independent.
 The case described above leads to a vector 4, but also sets an abort bit in `MMR0`.

-The `ekbee1` diagnostic tests this behavior in test 122.
+The xxdp program `ekbee1` checks this behavior in test 122.
 This test is modified when executed on w11
 (see [patch](../tools/xxdp/ekbee1_patch_w11a.tcl)).